-HTC CEO to focus more on products, transfer other duties to chairwomanAlex Wagner - Deputy Managing Editor, News Desk
+HTC CEO to focus more on products, transfer other duties to chairwomanAlex Wagner - Editorial Director of News and Content

 After taking its fair share of lumps throughout 2013, HTC has a new strategy that it thinks can help reverse its recent decline in the mobile world.
 Speaking to the Financial Times, HTC CEO Peter Chou has revealed that he is temporarily offloading some of his duties to chairwoman Cher Wang so that he can focus more on product development.
 Wang will take on more responsibility when it comes to the company's sales, marketing and its relationships with suppliers.

 "I have become very focused in the past couple of months.
 Before that I was too busy...I need to be more focused on innovation and [the] product portfolio," Chou explained.
 He went on to say that HTC's flagship One smartphone is doing well and that his company's market share losses are coming both at the entry-level and the mid-range.
 Chou intends to do something about that as part of his focus on products by refreshing HTC's lineup of midrange hardware.

 Chou also touched a bit on HTC's relationships with other companies in the mobile segment.
 When asked about the rumors regarding an HTC-made Amazon smartphone, the CEO said that his firm his "always open to those kinds of opportunities" but that he couldn't talk about anything specific.
 He also touched a bit on Microsoft and Windows Phone, revealing that sales of HTC Windows Phone products have been "pretty small" and that HTC needs to figure out how it can position new Windows Phone hardware in the market.